Wait. What? You’ve done everything right. So what can have possibly gone wrong?

 The technology isn’t being introduced just to make things easier for customer-facing staff.
 If people believe this, then there’s been a miscommunication.

-Yes, new technology will help them if they engage with it properly but that’s not the real objective.
 We don’t want to do some same things a little better.
 We introduce technology to do something different.

 It’s important to make it clear that you want customer-facing staff to do something entirely new.
 And that these tools are being provided to enable them to do it.